garimasc/emotional_classification/README.md

 # Classifying emotions in English social media texts
 ### Capstone Project for UC Berkeley ML/AI Professional Certificate)

-In this project, I attempt to classify the predominant emotion expressed in English social media texts into 6 categories: anger (0), fear (1), joy (2), love (3), sadness (4) and surprise (5).
+This project aims to develop a robust classification model to identify predominant emotion in English texts.
+By leveraging advanced machine learning techniques and natural language processing algorithms, we attempt to discern emotional undertones and categorize them into distinct states: anger (0), fear (1), joy (2), love (3), sadness (4) and surprise (5).
+The models will be trained on a large corpus of annotated texts to ensure high accuracy and generalizability.

 <p align="center">
 <img src="images/inside_out_2.webp" width="300" height="200">
 </p>

-I have always been curious about understanding more about human behaviour, and using data as the means to do so.
-The initial idea behind this project was sparked by watching *Inside Out 2* earlier this summer, and my motivation here is to strengthen my foundation in classification techniques, and build my skill-set in text analytics and Natural Language Processing (NLP).
+ Understanding emotion in English texts is fascinating because it unlocks insights into human feelings, intentions, and social dynamics that are often subtle and complex.The initial idea behind this project was sparked by watching *Inside Out 2* earlier this summer, and my motivation here is to strengthen my foundation in classification techniques, and build my skill-set in text analytics and Natural Language Processing (NLP).

+ By analyzing emotional undertones, NLP can enhance user experiences across various applications, such as improving customer service through empathetic responses, refining content recommendations based on emotional context, and so on.
+This capability not only helps in personalizing interactions but also in building more intuitive and supportive technologies that resonate with users on a deeper level.

 ## Data Overview
 The data for this project was sourced from 3 different labeled Kaggle datasets: